 If you're happy to accept these cookies, simply continue browsing.

 With one of the most established soil science centres in Europe, Aberdeen is proud to maintain this MSc programme that teaches characterisation and basic properties of soils, combined with state-of-the-art techniques.
+This programme is also available as an MRes option.

 This programme is studied on campus.